Terms

 Example

-define foo(): unit {
+define foo() -> unit {

-let _: rune = `A` in
+let _: rune = `A`;

 // ^^^

-let _: rune = `\n` in
+let _: rune = `\n`;

 // ^^^

-let _: rune = `\n` in
+let _: rune = `\u{123}`;

 Unit